curtisbarnard/BANKI/BANKI-answers.md

   - I've used nunjucks, haml and markdown.
 They seem relatively similar and have helpful features.
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

   - Yes, I have used EJS.
-The popular templating languages include Ejs, Jade, Pug, Mustache, HandlebarsJS, Jinja2, and Blade.
+The popular templating languages include Ejs, Pug, Mustache, HandlebarsJS, Jinja2, and Blade.
   - **Explanation**: Template engines are mostly used for server-side applications.
 When you build a server-side application with a template engine, it allows you to embed some variables and features inside the HTML tags.
 The template engine replaces the variables in a template file with actual values, and displays this value to the client, which gives your application the flexibility of diplaying data dynamically.
 For a server-side application written with NodeJS runtime, you can use a templating engine like Embedded JS.
   - **Use**: With server-side applications that need to display dynamic content.
   - **Example**: